pagopa/io-developer-portal-backend/README.md

 - user is assigned to configured API management *groups*
 - user gets subscribed to a configured API management *product*
 - the *service* tied to the user subscription is created through the Digital Citizenship APIs
+- a test profile (with a fake fiscal code) is created through the Digital Citizenship APIs
+- an email is sent to the user through the Digital Citizenship APIs

+The email contains the fake fiscal code so the user can start testing the API right now.
+At this point he can only send messages to his own email address, which is tied to the fake profile.

 ## Install